-Receptionists are everywhere that requires a patient and professional approach to keeping an office on schedule.
+Receptionists are found anywhere that requires a patient and professional approach to keeping an office on schedule.

-Whether you're interested in working in healthcare as a medical receptionist, or as a front desk receptionist for an insurance firm you need to ensure sure your resume makes a great first impression.
+Whether you're interested in working in healthcare as a medical receptionist or as a front desk receptionist for an insurance firm, you must ensure sure your resume makes a great first impression.

 Nothing is trickier than staring at a blank screen and waiting for inspiration to come for the perfect resume, but that's why we're here.
 We'll guide you through some of our top resume tips and make sure you have the tools and resources you need for success.

 Why this resume works